 Why Did Jesus Fold the Napkin?

-This is one I can honestly say I have never seen circulating in the emails so; if it touches you, you may want to forward it.
+This is one I can honestly say I have never seen circulating in the e-mails so I'll start it, and if it touches you then forward it.

-The Bible takes an entire verse to tell us that the napkin was neatly folded, and was placed separate from the grave clothes.
+The Bible takes an entire verse to tell us that the napkin was neatly folded, and was placed at the head of that stony coffin.

 Early Sunday morning, while it was still dark, Mary Magdalene came to the tomb and found that the stone had been rolled away from the entrance.

 Peter and the other disciple ran to the tomb to see.
-The other disciple outran Peter and got there first.
-He stooped and looked in and saw the linen cloth lying there, but he didn't go in.
+The other disciple out ran Peter and got there first.
+He stopped and looked in and saw the linen cloth lying there, but he didn't go in.